-In 1989 a group of Aer Lingus pilots came together to invest in Dublin's first all-suite hotel, Stephens Hall, Lower Leeson Street.
-A ‘home from home’ was the selling point for this 37 suite location that offered each guest their own bedroom, bathroom and private sitting room/kitchen area.
-In 1996 the majority of the Aer Lingus pilots released their shares paving the way for a management buy which included two of the original pilots, Peter Redden and Gerry McNulty, Stephens Hall and general manager Jim Murphy.
+In 1989 a group of Aer Lingus pilots came together to invest in Dublin's first all-suite hotel, Stephens Hall on Lower Leeson Street.
+A ‘home from home’ concept which offered each guest their own bedroom, bathroom and private sitting room/kitchen area.
+In 1996 the majority of the Aer Lingus pilots released their shares paving the way for a management buyout which included two of the original pilots, Peter Redden and Gerry McNulty, and Stephens Hall General Manager Jim Murphy.
 This led to the establishment of PREM as it is known today.
-Jim Murphy previously General Manager of Stephens Hall became managing director.
+Jim Murphy, previously General Manager of Stephens Hall, became Managing Director.

 In 1997, members of the board entered into a joint venture with Choice Hotels International establishing Choice Hotels Ireland, PREM Group's sister company.
-Choice Hotels Ireland now operates more than 30 hotels in the Republic of Ireland.
-PREM Group became a franchisee of Choice Hotels International in summer 1998.
 This created valuable links to a worldwide hotel group, allowing access to vast reservation systems and the use of recognised brand names including Comfort Inn, Quality Hotels and Clarion Hotels.

 In 2006, PREM Group opened 120 new serviced apartment units under its Premier Apartments brand at Dublin Airport, Galway and Sandyford.
-PREM Group presently operates and leases over 500 serviced apartments in Birmingham, Bristol, Dublin, Liverpool, Manchester, Nottingham and Newcastle.
+PREM Group presently operates and leases over 560 serviced apartments in Birmingham, Bristol, Dublin, London, Liverpool, Manchester, Nottingham and Newcastle.

 In early 2006, PREM Group acquired 62 apartments in Hatton Garden Tower from Liverpool developer Downing at a cost of €15 million, in what was the largest property deal of its type in the city.
 The Eden Square scheme was launched to potential purchasers in mid-December and it sold out within two weeks.
 Over 50 per cent of purchasers consisted of investors from previous PREM Group schemes.